-Don’t be discouraged if your baby fusses at first – very normal for a baby to do when introduced to any new situation.
+Don’t be discouraged if your baby fusses at first – it is very normal for a baby to do so when introduced to any new situation.
 Try movement!
 Sometimes bouncing gently on an exercise ball will work.
 Other times, you may need to go for a walk.
-And give baby a bit of time to adjust.
+And give the baby a bit of time to adjust.

 It is also quite normal for babies to go on a “wearing strike” as they become more mobile, especially as they learn to walk.
 Don’t put up the carriers just yet though.
 Most toddlers will come back around and will even ask to be worn once they master walking.
 With the right carrier, you can babywear just as long as you would use a stroller.

 Below you’ll find brief descriptions of the main carrier types.
 For more information on the pros and cons of each as well as information on different brands, click the name of the type of carrier you are interested in.